-Fixed term and Permanent Exclusions
+Suspensions and Permanent Exclusions

 At Bantock, we are aware that disruptive behaviour can be an indication of unmet needs.
-Where we have concerns about a pupil's behaviour we will endeavour to identify whether there are any casual factors and intervene early in order to reduce the need for exclusion or a subsequent exclusion.
+Where we have concerns about a pupil's behaviour we will endeavour to identify whether there are any casual factors and intervene early in order to reduce the need for suspension or a subsequent exclusion.
 We will give consideration to a multi-agency assessment that goes beyond the pupil's educational needs.

-The Government supports head teachers in using exclusion as a sanction where it is warranted.
-The decision to exclude a pupil must be lawful, reasonable and fair.
+The Government supports head teachers in using suspension as a sanction where it is warranted.
+The decision to suspend or permanently exclude a pupil must be lawful, reasonable and fair.

-Only the head teacher (or the acting head teacher) has the power to exclude a pupil from school and this must be on disciplinary grounds.
-A pupil may be excluded for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
-A fixed period exclusion does not have to be for a continuous period.
-In exceptional cases, usually where further evidence has come to light, a fixed period exclusion may be extended or converted to a permanent exclusion.
+Only the head teacher (or the acting head teacher) has the power to suspend or permanently exclude a pupil from school and this must be on disciplinary grounds.
+A pupil may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently excluded.
+A suspension does not have to be for a continuous period.
+In exceptional cases, usually where further evidence has come to light, a suspension may be extended or converted to a permanent exclusion.